 Everyone wants a good deal, especially when making an expensive purchase like a home or car.
-An RV or camper has the potential to cost you tens of thousands of dollars before you even sign on the dotted line.
-To find the best RV or camper prices possible, you need the best negotiating and buying strategies to secure the optimal RV or camper price tag for your budget.
+An RV has the potential to cost you tens of thousands of dollars before you even sign on the dotted line.
+To find the best RV prices possible, you need the best negotiating and buying strategies to secure the optimal RV price tag for your budget.

-If you’re ready to leap into RVing, budget will play a huge part in your entry-level RV or camper.
-Here are 15 tips to negotiate the best RV and camper prices whether you’re looking to buy a new or used rig for your travel adventures.
+If you’re ready to leap into RVing, your budget will play a huge part in your entry-level RV.
+Here are 15 tips to negotiate the best RV prices whether you’re looking to buy a new or used rig for your travel adventures.

 You may have been buying a new or used motorhome every ten years from the same dealer, but that doesn’t mean they will always have the best deal for you.
 Loyalty will only get you so far in negotiating a great price, so always keep your options open.
 Your dealer’s competitor down the street might have a better deal, or they might have one up the dealer you’ve been going to for years.

 Look at as many prices as possible, your dealer, their competitor, online dealers, and more before you make a move.
 Don’t settle for the first dealership or the first price tag that fits within your ideal budget.

 Don't Settle for New

 Many consumers believe a new home or a new car or a new anything is the way to save money long-term.
 It seems that by buying new, you’ll have fewer issues, need to perform less maintenance, and your purchase will last longer.
 But that isn’t always true.

 When it comes to RVs, buying used allows you more control over your budget, improvements, customizations, and more.
 By spending less upfront, you have more to invest in your rig over time giving you a true home away from home with features and functionality you can’t always get buying new in this industry.